Interview by Tony Cho

-Focused rays of lights reflect off in wavelike form- it’s repetitive nature puts the audience at ease and in awe, much like the ebb and flow of shore.
-Observing works like the Power of One series by media artist, Shohei Fujimoto, one comes to appreciate the novel nature of Fujimoto’s abstract imagery.
+Focused rays of light reflect off in wavelike form- its repetitive nature puts the audience at ease and in awe, much like the ebb and flow of shore.
+Observing works like the Power of One series by media artist Shohei Fujimoto, one comes to appreciate the novel nature of Fujimoto’s abstract imagery.
 They move in space and rhythm and often take forms in both abstract and minimal ways.
-Due to their novel visual nature, perhaps Fujimoto’s works are not meant to explain, rather experienced visually in a space.
+Due to their novel visual nature, perhaps Fujimoto’s works are not meant to explain but rather experienced visually in a pace.

 Coded operations serve as a building block for Fujimoto’s process of exploration.
-Often, he refers to code and the mathematical operations as the invisible markers that create form.
-Sculpting imagery not in a particular shape, but sculpting the mathematical operations behind the image to give shape.
-Both intricate and alluring, Fujimoto’s works are prime examples for a new way of drawing and creating visual artworks.
+Often, he refers to code and mathematical operations as the invisible markers that create form.
+Sculpting imagery is not in a particular shape but sculpting the mathematical operations behind the image to give shape.
+Both intricate and alluring, Fujimoto’s works are prime examples of a new way of drawing and creating visual artworks.

 You address a lot of your work as living entities or describe the quality of your work as if it is alive through its own nature.
 What is the thought process behind this?

-I often incorporate random nature in the my artwork.
-By embedding random nature, I expect that unintended behaviors will lead to attractive expressions.
+I often incorporate random nature in my artwork.
+By embedding random nature, I expect that unintended behaviours will lead to attractive expressions.
 Also, I feel strength and vitality in a figure that lives without being influenced by the outside world.
-Although there is no substance in the body of technology, I think that it’s possible to ask the viewer about the form of the new life by bringing out life force by behavior.
+Although there is no substance in the body of technology, I think that it’s possible to ask the viewer about the form of the new life by bringing out life force by behaviour.

 Both your graphic and installation work seems to suggest a great appreciation of mathematics.
 What kind of meaning do you derive from mathematical algorithms that you use to produce your visual output?

-Many of your projects include sound alongside the visual.
+Many of your projects include sound alongside visuals.
 What role does the presence of sound play in your projects?

 I bet that it has a very strong ties with the relationship between sound and visual.
 I often try to embed simple sounds when using sounds in my work.
 Sometimes I deal with the state of silence, but I think that there is something like a margin in the relationship between sound and visual.

-By having something like a margin, I bet that the visual experience will provide a more visual focus and conversely providing a moment of focusing on the sound.
+By having something like a margin, I bet that the visual experience will provide a more visual focus and, conversely, provide a moment of focusing on the sound.

-Now I can give myself a free time, so I would like to actively participate in artist in residences, domestic and foreign exhibitions and art festivals.
+Now I can give myself free time, so I would like to actively participate in artists in residences, domestic and foreign exhibitions and art festivals.